 (3) The notice is to contain information to the effect that the creche facility is not a child care service for the purposes of the Act and is therefore not subject to the licensing requirements of the Act.

+5A.
+Prescribed circumstances — s.
+50(2)(e)

+For the purposes of section 50(2)(e) of the Act the following circumstances are prescribed in relation to the disclosure of information —

+(a) circumstances where the information is relevant to the performance of the functions of the National Childcare Accreditation Council Inc. and is disclosed to that body;

+(b) circumstances where the information is relevant to the performance of the functions of the Department of Families, Community Services and Indigenous Affairs of the Commonwealth relating to child care services and is disclosed to that body.

+[Regulation 5A inserted in Gazette 30 Nov 2007 p.
+5929-30.]

 Part 3 — Transitional matters

 6. Terms used in this Part